qbrught/SimpleGraphAlgo/README.md

 # SimpleGraphAlgo
-Simple graphing algorithm based off of dijkstras shortest path \
+Simple graphing algorithm visual based off of dijkstras shortest path \
 Instructions: \
 [R] new end circle (any) \
 [G] new start circle (top row only) \